kaleestomp/me/set4/readme.md

 def get_some_details() - this function didn't .close()?

+I think there's an error with word pyramid (longest word not 20)

 def smallPokedex(low=1, high=5):
 """Return the name, height and weight of the tallest pokemon in the range low to high.